 Project Planning Steps Depending on the Scale of the Project

-Tier 1 Usually skipped; this step is not necessary on an in-department project where the manager is the primary stakeholder.
-Tier 2 Identify stakeholders across the organization so the project team is not surprised by late arriving requirements which must be added and cost more.
-Tier 3 Elaborate process of surveys and interviews to identify internal and external stakeholders who may be affected by the project so their requirements can be considered.
+- Tier 3 – Requires an elaborate process of surveys and interviews to identify internal and external stakeholders who may be affected by the project so their requirements can be considered.

 Project Business Case

 - Tier 1 – This is often skipped since formal project approval is not needed on an in-department project.

 - Tier 2 – Organizations with sound project management processes require a business case to justify a project’s priority versus other projects in the portfolio.